GoVanguard/compliance-hipaa-softwaredev/Software_Developers_Guide_to_HIPAA_Compliance.md

 Fines will increase with the number of patients and the amount of neglect.
 Starting with a breach where you didn’t know and, by exercising reasonable diligence, would not have known that you violated a provision.
 To the other end of the spectrum where a breach is due to negligence and not corrected in 30 days.

-The fines and charges are broken down into 2 major categories: “Reasonable Cause” and “Willful Neglect”.
+The fines and charges are broken down into 2 major categories: “Reasonable Cause” and “Willful Neglect.”
 Reasonable Cause ranges from $100 to $50,000 per incident and does not involve any jail time.
 Willful Neglect ranges from $10,000 to $50,000 for each incident and can result in criminal charges.

 **HIPAA violation categories and their respective penalty amounts are outlined in the chart below:**